kellybrazzy74-rgb/in_pdb_29066/README.md

 ## Challenges faced and how I solved them

-[Your own challenges and resolutions.
-Leave blank or write "None" if you had none — don't invent problems you didn't actually have.]
+One challenge I experienced was having difficulty accessing the Oracle Enterprise Manager dashboard at first.
+I resolved the issue by checking that the Oracle database services were running and then refreshing the OEM page.
+After that, I was able to access the dashboard successfully.

 ## Integrity statement

-[Write this yourself, honestly.
-State whether you used any AI assistance, and where, and confirm the rest is your own individual work.]
+I used AI to help me understand some parts of the assignment and organize my report.
+However, I did the practical work myself, including running the commands, testing the database, and checking the results.
+The work submitted is my own individual work.

 ## Submission details

 - **Repository Link:** (https://github.com/kellybrazzy74-rgb/in_pdb_29066)
-- **PDB Name Created:** [PDB Name]
+- **PDB Name Created:** in_pdb_29066
 - **Issues Encountered:** [Yes/No]